 What's the difference between golf carts and low-speed vehicles?

-In general a golf cart has a lower maximum speed than a low-speed vehicle, or neighborhood electric vehicle (NEV). while the maximum speed on a golf cart ranges between 15 and 20mph, A low-speed vehicle can go up to 25mph.
+In general, a golf cart has a lower maximum speed than a low-speed vehicle or neighborhood electric vehicle (NEV).
+While the maximum speed on a golf cart ranges between 15 and 20mph, A low-speed vehicle can go up to 25mph.
 Low-speed vehicles have more of the features of cars, like turn signals, lights and seatbelts.
+Some insurance companies cover both with the same type of policy.

 Is there special coverage for golf carts?

 Many of the major insurers offer special coverage for golf carts.
-Typically, this insurance policy is a modified form of either motorcycle insurance or ATV/off-road insurance.
-The coverages are modified to specifically meet the needs of golf carts.
+Typically, this insurance policy is a modified form of motorcycle or ATV/off-road insurance.
+The coverages are modified to meet the needs of golf carts specifically.

 Will my car insurance cover my golf cart?